Negiz/linked_list/README.md

 # linked_list
-tried to create linked list with methods
+Linked list with methods.
+There are some comments.